Cosan: ethanol and electricity in Brazil

 But we are only into our first twenty processes at the Costa Pinto plant.
 The juice is still steaming and separating into molasses and sugar.
 As sugar comes spewing out another conveyer belt, it is bagged in bags stamped, Da Barra S.A., the largest producer of sugar and the second largest exporter of sugar.
 Locally, they are the largest producer of sugar.
 But they don t let that molasses go to waste either.
 The sweet smell of molasses picks up as I turn the corner.
 Another whiff gives me the other smell; yeast.
 A plop of brownish-white foam hit’s my head, and I realize I am standing under the largest mug of beer in the world.
 A giddiness explodes as the group realizes we could just stand there and get drunk.
 In Brazil, they have a saying, drink the best, burn the rest.
 We are watching alcohol being made, and we are about to see the product we have anxiously awaited ethanol.

 Cosan says they are the largest ethanol producer in Brazil and the second-largest in the world, having sold 824.7 million liters during the fiscal year 2005.
 They also claim to be the largest exporter of ethanol in the world, having exported 298.3 million liters during the fiscal year 2005.
 On our way from Indaiatuba, we saw Alcool (ethanol) being sold for R$1.39 (Reals) and was told that it was somewhere around 60 cents a liter.
 If those 825 million liters that Cosan sold were at 60 cents a liter that is $USD49.5 million that Brazil did not spend on foreign imported oil.
-And that is from just one ethanol producing group, and it doesn’t include what Cosan sold overseas.
-Cosan says they are the second-largest producer of ethanol, globally and second-largest retailer of ethanol locally.
+And that is from just one ethanol-producing group, and it doesn’t include what Cosan sold overseas.
+Cosan says they are the second-largest producer of ethanol, globally and the second-largest retailer of ethanol locally.

 In a white paper entitled, “Bioethanol, The Way Forward” by Oswaldo Lucon, Olimpio de Melo Alvares Jr. and Suani Teixeira Coelho, “oil import savings amounted to US$52.1 billion (January 2003 US$) from 1975 to 2002 (Goldenberg et al., 2003).

 There are plenty of reasons to be interested in using cellulosic ethanol as a source of energy for motor transportation.
 According to Marilyn Radler, Senior Editor, Oil & Gas Journal, the United States uses 498,000 barrels of imported motor gasoline a day.
-According to Governor Blogavich s office, that translates to $800,000,000 a day we are spending for imported gas.
+According to Governor Blogavich s office, that translates to $800,000,000 a day we are spending on imported gas.